Novak Djokovic reaches Wimbledon fourth round as Kevin Anderson suffers defeat

 Djokovic, who is aiming for a 16th Grand Slam title, was meeting Hurkacz at the second successive Grand Slam, having beaten the 22-year-old in straight sets in the French Open first round.

-The 32-year-old will continue his quest for a fifth Wimbledon title against either Canadian teenager Felix Auger-Aliassime or France's Ugo Humbert on Monday.
+The 32-year-old will continue his quest for a fifth Wimbledon title against Ugo Humbert on Monday, after the Frenchman defeated 18-year-old Canadian teenager Felix Auger-Aliassime.

 Djokovic, playing without a cap after it was deemed by the umpire to have contravened Wimbledon's strict all-white dress code because of its black inner lining, secured the first break of the match with his fourth break point of the 11th game before serving out to win the first set.